PostHog/posthog.com/contents/founders/actual-marketing-budget.md

 ## Show me the money

-This is a summary of what a typical monthly marketing spend looks like for us:
+Our typical monthly marketing spend looks like this:

 - **People: $72,000 per month**
   - 3 content marketers